Personal income tax

 Depending on a taxpayer's adjusted gross income and filing status, some Alabama residents can claim a standard deduction amount of up to $7,500.
 The standard deduction amount is reduced based on income and tops out at $4,000 for married taxpayers filing jointly and $2,000 for all other filing statuses when those taxpayers' incomes exceed certain thresholds.
 Details on the change can be found in the Standard Deduction Chart.

-Alabama allows a $1,500 personal exemption for each taxpayer and a $1,500 personal exemption for his or her spouse, in addition to a $300 up to $1,000 exemption, based on the taxpayer's adjusted gross income, for each dependent claimed.
+Alabama allows a $1,500 personal exemption for each taxpayer and a $1,500 personal exemption for his or her spouse, in addition to a $300 exemption, based on the taxpayer's adjusted gross income, for each dependent claimed.
+A head of family filer with a qualifying dependent is allowed a $3,000 exemption.

 File Form 40 by April 15 or the next business day if the 15th falls on a weekend or holiday.